Xerox: Palo Alto Research Center

 In the mid-1980s, Apple considered buying Xerox; however, a deal was never reached.
 Apple instead bought rights to the Alto GUI and adapted it into a more affordable personal computer, aimed towards the business and education markets.
-The Apple Macintosh was released in 1984, and was the first personal computer to popularize the GUI and mouse among the public.
+The Apple Macintosh was released in 1984, and it was the first personal computer to popularize the GUI and mouse among the public.

-In 2002, PARC was spun off into an independent wholly-owned subsidiary of Xerox.
+In 2002, PARC was spun off into an independent wholly owned subsidiary of Xerox.

+In April 2023, Xerox announced that it would donate the lab and its related assets to SRI International.
+As part of the deal, Xerox would keep most of the patent rights inside PARC, and benefit from a preferred research agreement with SRI/PARC.

 Chief executives

 Products and services

-Xerox manufactures and sells a wide variety of office equipment including scanners, printers, and multifunction systems that scan, print, copy, email and fax.
+Xerox manufactures and sells office equipment including scanners, printers, and multifunction systems that scan, print, copy, email and fax.
 These model families include WorkCentre, Phaser, and ColorQube.
 For the graphic communications and commercial print industries, the Xerox product portfolio includes high-volume, digital printing presses, production printers, and wide format printers that use xerographic and inkjet printing technologies.
 Products include the iGen, Nuvera, DocuPrint, and Impika series, as well as the Trivor, iPrint, and Rialto (inkjet) machines.